DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

 9. An MVC view is serving the Angular application.

+NOTE: If you get a certificate error due to the HTTPS redirect, run the following command to install a local dev certificate:

+`dotnet dev-certs https --trust`

 ## Running Angular Separately from ASP.NET Core

 If you'd like to run the Angular project completely separate from ASP.NET Core perform the following steps: